-1.4 Relationship to Planning Strategies
+5.49.1.4 Relationship to Planning Strategies

-A number of the Key Sites are subject to Council's adopted planning strategies, being The Entrance Peninsula Planning Strategy (TEPPS), Wyong Tuggerah Planning Strategy (WTPS) and the Toukley Planning Strategy (TPS).
+A number of the Key Sites are subject to Council's adopted planning strategies and masterplans, being The Entrance Peninsula Planning Strategy (TEPPS), Wyong Tuggerah Planning Strategy (WTPS), Toukley Planning Strategy (TPS), Lake Haven Town Centre Masterplan and Long Jetty Village Centre Improvement Masterplan.
 The strategies outline Council and the community's vision for the development and growth of these Centres.
-All development concepts for the Key Sites shall address the objectives and recommendations contained within the Strategies, where relevant.
+All development concepts for the Key Sites shall address the objectives and recommendations contained within the Strategies and Masterplans, where relevant.

-1.5 How to use this Chapter
+5.49.1.5 How to Use this Chapter